Interest Only Jumbo Mortgage Rates: 5 Steps to Qualify for Self-Employed Borrowers | Mbanc

 3. Choose the Right Lender

 At this stage it is important to research the mortgage providers that meet your requirements.
-Lenders who specialize in lending to self-employed borrowers have the experience and expertise to help you qualify for a loan.
+Lenders who specialize in home lending to self-employed borrowers have the experience and expertise to help you qualify for a home loan.
 Read their reviews and testimonials, and understand their strengths and weaknesses, such as the average deal closing time and how flexible they can be when it comes to exceptions.

 There are two types of mortgage lenders — direct lenders (banks) and mortgage brokers.
 If you decide to go with a broker, make sure you understand how they choose a lender and if they are incentivized to do so.
 Read reviews and testimonials as brokers may not always be sufficiently flexible or able to influence the lender’s decision-making process, such as requesting an exception.